Gum Paste Roses – The Rose Bud, Part 2/5 [Tutorial]

 4. Lightly dust your foam mat with cornstarch to prevent the petals from sticking (I like putting it into a little homemade cheesecloth bag to make this most simple).
 Remove 1-4 petals from under the plastic, and gently thin/frill the edges of each petal with the frill or ball tool (also dusted with cornstarch).

 5. From the centre outward, roll the veining tool (or press the petals in a silicone veining tool) across the petals to make the impression of vertical veins on each one.
+You can also use a silicone petal veiner for this step.

 6. Dampen the base of one petal with water on the plain side, and wrap it (vein side out) around one rose base, making sure it stands above the top of the base about 1/4", and the petal overlaps itself slightly (as shown in the photos of this tutorial).